Linkazen/Todo-list/README.md

     This really should be done first as one of the main problems I had was literally trying to redo everything to support this. ~~Probably wouldn't have been so bad if I didnt make functions do five different things~~
 - [x] Create todos
     Pretty simple, make todos to place into the website.
-- [ ] Priority system
+- [x] Priority system
     make a priority system that prioritises showing todos/projects with higher priority.
-- [ ] Style the website
+- [x] Style the website
     make sure the website looks good
-- [ ] Make sure todos can be created inside projects
+- [x] Make sure todos can be created inside projects
     Make it so todos will be able to be created and placed inside of a project
-- [ ] Default collections
+- [x] Default collections
     make a few default collections to sort misc todos based on what date they are due as well as what their priority

-Hopefully this goes a bit better than last time.
+This has gone pretty decently, it all works and stuff although could use a little work on the functions as i copy pasted quite a lot of stuff.